EnigmaCurry/backup-volume/test/README.md

 #### `BUILD_IMAGE`

-When set, the test script will build an up-to-date `docker-volume-backup` image from the current state of your source tree, and run the tests against it.
+When set, the test script will build an up-to-date `backup-volume` image from the current state of your source tree, and run the tests against it.

 ```sh
 BUILD_IMAGE=1 ./test.sh